Hubear-MUC/Addition/readme.txt

 and b.

 Then continue the program execution with single steps until the operation was made.
+Usually this sould be just one step.

-After the calculation the result will be in variable a.
+After the calculation the result will be in variable c.

 Check the content of variable a to get the result.